TA Handbook

 Resources

-- Detailed grading rubrics: Available in Learning Suite
+- Grading rubrics: Available in Learning Suite

 - Framework templates: Course website Resources section